 Let them know why you want the card

 Banks want to know that you’ll be regularly using the card, so your reconsideration call will have a better chance of success if you tell them how you plan on using the card, how it fits into your everyday spending, and why you want it.

 For example, maybe you don’t like the hassle of keeping track of rotating bonus categories, and you just want a simple cash back structure.
 Read our full Chase Freedom Unlimited review to acquaint yourself with this card’s increadable benefits.

 The most important thing is to be honest both on the application and when you speak with them on the phone.

-Above all else, be polite on the call.
-Sometimes the bank just needs a bit of extra information from you, so don’t sweat it!
+And remember, be polite on the call.
+Sometimes the bank just needs a bit of extra information from you, so don’t sweat it.

-If you’re looking for a simple no-annual-fee credit card, you should consider applying for the Chase Freedom Unlimited®.
-You’ll earn an unlimited 1.5% cash back (1.5X Chase Ultimate Rewards points per $1) spent on all purchases without having to worry about rotating bonus categories.
+If you’re looking for a simple no-annual-fee credit card, you should consider applying for the Chase Freedom Unl

 If you do not get approved for the card, you can call Chase and ask for a reconsideration.
-You can emphasize your positive credit factors besides your credit score, and let them know why you want the card.
+Emphasize your positive credit factors besides your credit score and let them know why you want the card.

 Do you have any approval tips, or did you have to call in for a reconsideration?
 Let us know in the comments.
 And subscribe to our newsletter for more credit card approval tips.